 The mobile station shall transmit an RLC/MAC block in each assigned uplink data block.
-RLC/MAC control blocks have preference to RLC data blocks, i.e. temporarily replacing the PDTCH with PACCH, unless for an uplink EC-EGPRS TBF.
+RLC/MAC control blocks have preference to RLC data blocks, i.e. temporarily replacing the PDTCH with PACCH, except for an uplink EC TBF, for which EC-PACCH blocks shall not replace EC-PDTCH blocks.

-The network shall send (EC-EGPRS) PACKET UPLINK ACK/NACK messages when needed.
+The network shall send (EC) PACKET UPLINK ACK/NACK messages when needed.

 The mobile station shall indicate a transmit window stall condition when V(S) = V(A) + WS.
 Upon detecting a transmit window stall condition, the mobile station shall set the Stall indicator (SI) bit in all subsequent uplink RLC data blocks for this TBF, or if EMST is used, for the associated RLC entity, until the stall condition ceases to exist.
+An exception is the case of a mobile station using an EC TBF where the Stall indicator (SI) is not supported.

 Upon detecting the stall condition the mobile station shall also start timer T3182 for the TBF, or if EMST is used, for the associated RLC entity.
 Timer T3182 shall be stopped upon reception of a PACKET UPLINK ACK/NACK message that makes V(S) < V(A) + WS.
 If timer T3182 expires, the mobile station shall decrement counter N3102 by PAN_DEC, and proceed as follows: